Reactive-Network/documentation/docs/education/module-1/reactive-smart-contracts.md

 ## Overview

-In the [introduction article](../introduction/reactive-smart-contracts.md), we discussed the basics of Reactive Smart Contracts (RSCs), what they are, and why we need them.
-Let us dive a little deeper into the technical concepts of RSCs, as well as provide examples to illustrate those concepts.
+In the [introduction article](../introduction/reactive-smart-contracts.md), we discuss the basics of Reactive Smart Contracts (RSCs), what they are, and why we need them.
+Let's dive deeper into the technical concepts of RSCs with some examples to illustrate those concepts.

 By the end of this lesson, you will learn to: